 You don’t have your finances in order.You don’t have your finances in order.

 Have you received pre-approval for a mortgage?
 Or, do you have enough money in the bank for an all-cash purchase?
 If your answer was no to both questions, you’ve given the seller good reasons to reject your offer.
 Remember, being pre-qualified is not the same as being pre-approved for a mortgage.
 The latter makes for a stronger offer as it assures the seller you’ve been thoroughly vetted by a financial institution for the necessary funding of the purchase.

 Try to see it from the seller’s perspective.
 They could have two great offers to decide between.
 One for the asking price but with no pre-approval.
 The other, slightly less but with pre-approval.
 Chances are they’ll go with the second offer as it’s far more of a sure thing.

 The time frame doesn’t suit the seller.The time frame doesn’t suit the seller.

-You could have everything else in your favor but if the timing isn’t desirable for the seller your offer stands a good chance of being rejected.
+You could have everything else in your favor, but if the timing isn’t desirable for the seller, your offer stands a good chance of being rejected.
 Before making an offer, you should find out what type of closing date the seller can work with.
 If they need a quick closing, a 60-day closing date may not work.
-Similarly, if you make an offer with a very long closing date that drags out the escrow for weeks, this can put the seller off.
+Similarly, if you offer a very long closing date that drags out the escrow for weeks, this can put the seller off.
 An excellent buyer’s agent will know what questions and answers to seek before making an offer.
 If the timing isn’t right, this can sink a deal.

 You requested too many contingenciesYou requested too many contingencies